While staying in Beijing, we made a day trip to visit the Great Wall of China , which snakes through hilly terrain north of Beijing.

 The portion of the wall here has been extensively restored and is in good condition.
 Some parts of the wall have disappeared and others are threatened.

-I had not expected the steepness or the steps, for some reason.
-At some point I had read that horses and chariots could travel along the Great Wall – clearly this was a myth.
+I had not expected the steepness or the steps.
+Sometime or the other I had read that horses and chariots could travel along the Great Wall – clearly this was a myth.

 There is an annual marathon that travels along a portion of the Wall in a different location – one that is even more precipitous.